isabella232/mobile-services.es-ES/help/android/analytics-main/products/products.md

 ![](assets/map-products.png)

-No es necesario que asigne la variable *variable products* mediante reglas de procesamiento porque el SDK establece esta variable directamente en la solicitud de imagen.
+No es necesario que asigne la variable *products* variable by using processing rules because this variable is set directly on the image request by the SDK.